 Projects are designed to advance the commercialization of university-owned intellectual property.
-By the full application submission deadline, a technology must already have intellectual property protection (patent pending or patent issued), on file with the Corporate Engagement Office.
+By the full application submission deadline, a technology must already have intellectual property protection (patent pending or patent issued), on file with the technology licensing team.

 The award is designed to fill the funding gap between basic academic research support and the investment of seed stage capital.
 Technologies with industry sponsorship, research grant support, investment partners or those that are the subject of a TVSF Phase 2 award are not eligible.

 Review the Accelerator Award RFA for details about eligibility.

 Applicants may request a total award of up to $100,000.
 Because biomedical technologies typically require greater resources, a total award for a proposal relating to a biomedical technology may be up to $150,000.
 The selection committee will evaluate proposals for the appropriateness of the project budget to complete the project within a 12-month timeframe and that all requested funds are reasonable and necessary.
 Therefore, applicants are encouraged to request only the amount of funding required to achieve the specific project milestones.
 The average award amount is expected to be about $75,000.